her01n/guile-web-driver/readme.md

 so for most use cases it is not necessary to call *open-web-driver*, only to call *close-web-driver* without argument when done.

-- **open-web-driver**
+- **open-web-driver [#:url url]**

+  With no arguments, launch chromedriver, connect to it, and start a web driver session.
-  Launches chromedriver and starts a web driver session (opens an automated browser window).
+  This opens an automated browser window.

+  If url argument is given, connect to remote webdriver server at the url, and start a new web driver session there.
+  *url* should start with "http://".

+  The new driver would become the default driver in case there is no default driver open yet.

 - **web-driver? object**